resun-c/django-auth0-engine/README.md

 ### SessionAuthMiddleware

-This middleware authenticates each request using the `AuthEngine.authenticate()` method which in turn sets the `request.user` with a `User` object with OIDC information of the authenticated user.
+This middleware authenticates the requests made from the browser using the ID tokens from the session.

-To use this middleware, add this string to the `MIDDLEWARE` list:
+To use add this to your `MIDDLEWARE` list:

 ```
 'django_auth0_engine.middleware.SessionAuthMiddleware'